canonical/discourse-k8s-operator/docs/tutorial.md

 ```
 If the output is empty then RBAC is not enabled.

-If your cluster has RBAC enabled, you'll be prompted to run the following (If you are working inside the Multipass vm, chances are you have RBAC enabled):
+If your cluster has RBAC enabled, you'll be prompted to run the following (If you are working inside the Multipass VM, chances are you have RBAC enabled):

 ```bash
 juju trust nginx-ingress-integrator --scope=cluster